Intel gives rosy fourth-quarter revenue forecast as PCs recover

 Intel said its gross margins would likely slip to 64 percent in the current quarter from 65 percent in the third quarter.

-Intel has made little progress expanding from the PC industry into chips for smartphones and has been spending heavily to catch up to Qualcomm.
+Intel has made little progress expanding from the PC industry into chips for smartphones and has been spending heavily to catch up to Qualcomm (QCOM.O).

 For the third quarter, Intel said its mobile and communications group had an operating loss of $1.04 billion on revenue of $1 million, reflecting subsidies Intel has been paying to persuade tablet makers to use its chips.